Annalena Baerbock: Non-profit organizations

 Since 2020, Baerbock has participated in the World Economic Forum's Young Global Leaders program, a group that has coached political representatives such as Emmanuel Macron, Sanna Marin and Jacinda Ardern.

 Personal life

 Since 2007, Baerbock has been married to Daniel Holefleisch, a political consultant and PR manager who has been Senior Expert Corporate Affairs for Deutsche Post DHL Group since 2017, a lobbyist position.
 They have two daughters, born in 2011 and 2015.
 In 2013, they moved from Berlin to the Nauener Vorstadt district of Potsdam, Brandenburg.
+The couple announced their separation in November 2024.

-Baerbock is a member of the Evangelical Church in Germany (EKD).
-She describes herself as "not religious" and remains a church member because "the idea of togetherness is extremely important" to her.
+Baerbock declares being Lutheran-Protestant.
+She does not consider herself a believer, but remains a member of the Protestant church because "the idea of togetherness is extremely important" to her.